 The Local Offer team are currently meeting regularly with the newly reformed Parent Carer's Together.
 These meetings are a chance for the forum and parent/carers they have spoken with to give their feedback to develop the Local Offer accordingly.
 Don't forget you can give your Local Offer feedback at anytime using the feedback forms.

 Derby College are holding information evenings in 2017/2018 including Joseph Wright Campus, Broomfield Hall Campus, The Roundhouse Campus and the Ilkeston Campus.

 Interested in going to Derby College next year?
 Then click here to see more information about their Information Evening events and which campus can offer you the courses you want to do.

 This section shows you the feedback we have been given and where we are at with making the changes.
-Not all feedback points are listed (it would take up too much space) we will be putting all points in our latest report shortly.
+Not all feedback points are listed (it would take up too much space) so we will be putting all points in our latest report.

 - Lots of you told us that the Local Offer is not advertised enough.
 In the Autumn term we are able to roll out new promotional items, connect with schools/colleges and early years placements to promote the Local Offer with posters and other media.

 - You said that finding numbers for the VLS team is hard.
 We have put all current numbers on our EHCP page for you.

 - You said having a page where lots of updates can be held would be useful.
 The page should also have simple documents to make things clearer.
 We have created this page for you - this is it!
 Is this missing something?
 Let us know.